 Some level of Spanish is appreciated, but not required.
 Fluent English is mandatory.

 All volunteers need to have an up-to-date tetanus vaccination and international health insurance.

-Our accommodation includes the main casita building with 2 volunteer bedrooms (2 beds each), 2 bathrooms, full kitchen with fridge/freezer & oven, washer/dryer and a communal living area.
-There is a tent that houses an extra 2 volunteers that has shelving, electricity, 2 single beds and private bathroom.
+Our accommodation includes 3 volunteer bedrooms (2 beds each), 3 bathrooms, full kitchen with fridge/freezer & oven, washer/dryer, WiFi and a communal living area.
 Volunteers staying in the casita must be open to sharing a room with another volunteer of the same sex.

-We provide rice and beans for lunch and dinner for our volunteers living on-site.
-If you want anything else to eat, you are more than welcome to purchase your additional groceries and cook your own meals.
+We provide rice and beans for our volunteers living on-site.
+If you want anything else to eat, you are welcome to purchase your additional groceries and cook your own meals.